nickarrow/the-foundry/The Starforged/Characters/Test guy.md

 ---
 foundry:
-  file_owner: nickarrow
+  file_owner: testuser
   created_date: '2025-12-15T19:45:02.444788+00:00'
   last_modified: '2025-12-15T19:45:02.444794+00:00'
 ---

 This a test guy.

+file was nickarrow
+changed to testuser